calebwherry/calebwherry.github.io/_posts/2014-05-10-interviews-interview-questions.md

 > Question 3: Write a default constructor, custom constructor, destructor, copy constructor, and assignment operator for a given class with a character array as a private data member.

 This question was straight forward and just took some time to write on the board.
 I think it is a very good question because it sees if the person knows the difference between some fundamental principles in C++ and also if they are familiar with deep vs shallow copy.
-I think I goofed on the syntax for the operator overloading during the actual interview but here is a working solution.
+I think I goofed on the syntax for the operator overloading during the actual interview.

-<script src="http://ideone.com/e.js/Eh7XOx" type="text/javascript" ></script>

 ### Institute for Quantum Computing - Offer Accepted (Summer 2010)